-The Photography / Videography Diploma is a two-year, six-semester program where you will develop the technical and creative skills to be competitive in the fields of Photography and Videography.
-You will study in a modern production environment with digital scanners, large-scale printers, specialized equipment and software, and you will work with models, classmates, the public, industry professionals, and people from other studios.
-Small class sizes allow for personalized learning experiences with passionate instructors.
-Our large lighting studio is equipped with everything needed for still or motion-based imagery, and our state-of-the-art darkroom facility lets you study the history of photography and experiment with rare analogue processes.
-This program also teaches videography, including storyboarding, shooting, editing, and producing videos.
-There is a strong focus on entrepreneurship: you will learn to plan a business, apply for grants and scholarships, design large projects, exhibit your work, and collaborate with other creatives.
-You get to visit working studios and local venues.
-Some field trip options include the historic village of Kings Landing and the town of St. Andrews by-the-Sea.
-You will also do practical work, planning and shooting a mock wedding.
-Our program is laptop-based, so you come and leave with the equipment necessary to start a successful career.
-Additionally, you can borrow in-house professional equipment for assignments and special projects.
-You will leave this program with a portfolio of work and the skills to be an innovative designer and artist in the creative economy of New Brunswick.
+The Photography / Videography Diploma is a two-year, six-semester program designed to equip students with the technical and creative skills to be competitive in the fields of Photography and Videography.
+This studio-based program provides students with access to a modern production environment with digital scanners, large-scale printers, specialized equipment and software.
+Throughout the program, students engage with models, classmates, the public, industry professionals, and people from other studios to foster an experiential and collaborative learning environment.
+Small class sizes ensure a personalized learning experience with dedicated, passionate instructors.
+The program offers a large lighting studio equipped with everything needed for still or motion-based imagery, as well as a state-of-the-art darkroom facility allowing students to explore the history of photography and experiment with rare analogue processes.

+In addition to photography, the program also encompasses videography, including storyboarding, shooting, editing, and producing videos.
+There is a strong focus on entrepreneurship: with students learning to develop a business plan, apply for grants and scholarships, design large projects, exhibit their work, and collaborate with fellow creatives.

+Field trips to working studios and local venues, including destinations like the historic village of Kings Landing and the town of St. Andrews by-the-Sea enrich students' learning experience.
+Practical assignments such as planning and shooting a mock wedding provide real-world applications of learned skills.
+The program is laptop-based, ensuring students have access to the necessary equipment to kick-start a successful career after graduation.
+Additionally, students can access and borrow in-house professional equipment for assignments and special projects.
+Upon completion of the program, students leave with a comprehensive portfolio showcasing their work and the skills needed to thrive as innovative designers and artists in the creative economy in Canada.